 Rady Children’s is the lead agency for Safe Kids San Diego and the Injury Free Coalition for Kids; both are national and international coalitions devoted to injury surveillance, program development and implementation for childhood injury prevention.
 Rady Children’s also participates in a consortium of Level 1 trauma centers called the Trauma Research and Education Foundation (TREF).
 Collectively, these trauma centers provide educational campaigns and programs to address the most prevalent injury concerns in our county.

-Our programs focus on the most prevalent injury areas, as well.
-These include home safety, child passenger safety, drowning prevention, sports and head injury prevention, and pedestrian safety.
-The Safe Kids coalition has specific task forces to address these injuries.
+Our programs focus on the most prevalent injury areas, and the Safe Kids coalition has specific task forces to address them.

 In addition, Rady Children’s has secured corporate, state and federal funding to provide ongoing, long term services to reduce transportation related injury.
 Since 2005, The Transportation Safety Program has received a generous annual donation from the Kohl’s Cares Foundation to fund our Child Passenger Safety Program.
 The Safe Routes to School program, started in the year 2000, has received multiple, consecutive county, state and federal grants to provide pedestrian and biking safety programs to schools throughout the region including National City, Southeastern San Diego, Linda Vista, Central San Diego and El Cajon.